fivexl/terraform-aws-cloudtrail-to-slack/README.md

 }
 ```

-Module deployment with user defined rules and default rule sets
+Module deployment with the list of events to track and default rule sets

 ```hlc
 # we recomend storing hook url in SSM Parameter store and not commit it to the repo